Giroud And Mbappe Take Ruthless France Into World Cup Quarter-finals - UrduPoint

 "Then there is Kylian with his ability to resolve all sorts of problems, and that's just as well for us.

 "This team has been united from the beginning and obviously a result like this one confirms that.
-The joy is shared among everyone." - Lloris landmark - France were overwhelming favourites against a Poland side who limped through the group stage and who had not won a World Cup knockout tie since 1982.
+The joy is shared among everyone." - Lloris landmark - France were overwhelming favourites against a Poland side who limped through the group stage.

-"We got out of the group stage for the first time since 1986.
-That was our main objective," said Poland coach Czeslaw Michniewicz.

 That saw him equal the record for most France appearances, held by Lilian Thuram, whose son Marcus came off the bench here.